karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 ```

-The only thing you need to specify in the  file is the Chart repository URL, the Chart name and the Chart version I want to deploy.
+The only thing you need to specify in the  file is the Chart repository URL, the Chart name and the Chart version to deploy.
 There are more options available when creating the config file, if you're interested you can read about it here: https://docs.fluxcd.io/projects/helm-operator/en/1.0.0-rc9/references/helmrelease-custom-resource.html

 In my case I need to define a secret and that's because Kubernetes uses an image pull secret to store information needed to authenticate to the container registry. **If you're using AKS you don't need to do it.**